 The goal of the first experiment is to assess the prototype's footprint on hardware resources and bandwidth usage.
 Notably, we focus on resource consumption to determine the system coordinators and discover resources in the edge neighborhood.
 For each cluster created, we monitor the global coordinator for up to 60 seconds in the edge neighborhood (i.e., running on RPi3).
 We also monitor bootstrap devices (i.e., RPi3s) when a new request arrives to join the edge neighborhood.
-Notably, we observe that the time required to join the edge neighborhood and assign it to the existing cluster is between 0.07 - 0.2seconds in all test cases.
-However, when a new cluster is required to be created, the average latency is slightly higher between 0.5 - 1.02 seconds, but reasonable for the resourceconstrained edge neighborhood.
+Notably, we observe that the time required to join the edge neighborhood and assign it to the existing cluster is between 0.07 - 0.2 seconds in all test cases.
+However, when a new cluster is required to be created, the average latency is slightly higher between 0.5-1.02 seconds, but reasonable for the resource-constrained edge neighborhood.
 Specifically, the overall CPU and memory utilization remains almost similar.
-Concretely, the average CPU consumption stayed around 2.5%, while the overall memory consumption stayed around 5 MB.
+Concretely, the average CPU consumption is around 2.5 percent, while the overall memory consumption is around 5 MB.
 In all test cases, edge devices have been successfully assigned to the corresponding clusters, or new clusters are created when required.
-Table II presents a detailed overview of the resource consumption and latency for edge devices to join the neighborhood.
+Table 2 presents a detailed overview of the resource consumption and latency for edge devices to join the neighborhood.

-Figure 5 plots the overall CPU utilization during the process to determine the global coordinator (i.e., the global and cluster coordinators are determined) and synchronization processes running in the background.
+Fig. 5 plots the overall CPU utilization during the process to determine the global coordinator (i.e., the global and cluster coordinators are determined) and synchronization processes running in the background.
 Essentially, we simulate the situation when the global coordinator is overloaded, and the function to determine the new global coordinator is automatically triggered.
 We repeat the process more than 10 times for each test case (i.e., clusters).
-As shown in Figure 5, the overall CPU utilization is slightly increased when adding more edge devices/clusters in the edge neighborhood.
-Specifically, the average CPU consumption during the process to determine the system coordinators is around 10%, while the overall memory consumption is around 5 MB.
-The most important aspect is the accuracy of assigning edge devices to a particular cluster or forming new clusters when needed (i.e., when the cluster size is exceeded).
-In all test cases, creating new clusters was successful, including newly joined edge devices added to their adequate clusters.
-Since the overhead imposed by our approach is small, the experiments show that the proposed approach is feasible to operate on low-powered and battery-powered edge devices.
-Notably, the proposed approach has shown a very contained impact on hardware resources and bandwidth usage.
-To obtain consistent results, for each experiment, we calculated an 83% confidence interval of means.
+As shown in Fig. 5, the overall CPU utilization is slightly increased when adding more edge devices/clusters in the edge neighborhood.
+Specifically, the average CPU consumption during the